Synthetic Data Generation for Brain-Computer Interfaces: Overview, Benchmarking, and Future Directions: Introduction

-The above limitations hinder the construction of robust and generalized decoding models for BCIs \cite{luo2020data}.
+The above limitations hinder the development of robust, generalizable decoding models for BCIs \cite{luo2020data}.
 The scarcity and heterogeneity of brain data, together with privacy barriers, motivate the development of brain signal generation techniques capable of synthesizing informative and diverse samples to support learning under limited supervision.

 Based on the electrode placement, brain signals can be categorized into non-invasive, partially invasive, and invasive ones.
 Non-invasive brain signals are considered the safest, without any surgical procedures.
 Partially invasive brain signals involve the implantation of electrodes beneath the scalp, without penetrating the brain tissue.
 Invasive BCIs require surgical implantation of electrodes into the brain, offering the highest resolution and precision for neural signal recording.
 Each acquisition modality exhibits distinct spatial and temporal characteristics, as summarized in Table~\ref{tab:signals}.
 Among them, electroencephalography (EEG) remains the most widely adopted owing to its safety, affordability, and portability.
 Magnetoencephalography (MEG) and functional near-infrared spectroscopy (fNIRS) complement EEGs with enhanced spatial or hemodynamic information, while electrocorticography (ECoG) and stereoelectroencephalography (SEEG) provide higher fidelity but at a high surgical cost. \begin{itemize} \item EEG is one of the most widely used non-invasive techniques due to its cost-effectiveness and ease of application.
 It captures the brain's electrical activity through scalp electrodes. \item MEG measures neuromagnetic activity with millisecond temporal precision and moderate spatial resolution.
 It enables non-invasive mapping of cortical dynamics critical for studying real-time neural computation and oscillatory processes. \item fNIRS measures blood oxygenation changes via near-infrared light and offers moderate spatial and temporal resolution.
 It is portable and less susceptible to electromagnetic interference, making it suitable for both clinical and field-based research settings. \item ECoG is collected from electrodes placed on the exposed surface of the brain, providing high spatial resolution and direct access to cortical areas.
 It offers better signal quality than EEG, but carries some risks of surgical intervention. \item SEEG is collected from electrodes implanted through small burr holes into deep brain regions, primarily offering detailed monitoring of neural activity in patients with brain diseases. \end{itemize}